-Isabel, a Shiatsu practitioner and Free Dance teacher, who I didn’t know but had been put in contact with by the redoubtable Gil, met me off the bus in Salvatiera (Agurain in Basque) in hot, hot sun.
-She drove me to the nearby village of Egileor where she lives with her daughter and partner in their beautiful, own-built house and garden.
-Fields, countryside, and hills surround it, and watching the enormous, orange Autumn moon rising faster than I have ever before seen, seemed to fit the special atmosphere of the place.
+Isabel, a Shiatsu practitioner and Free Dance teacher, who I didn’t know but with whom I had been put in contact by the redoubtable Gill, met me off the bus in Salvatiera (Agurain in Basque) in hot, hot sun.
+She drove me to the nearby village of Egileor where she lives with her daughter and partner in their beautiful, self-built house and garden.
+Fields, countryside, and hills surround it, and watching the enormous, orange Autumn moon rising faster than I have ever seen, seemed to fit the special atmosphere of the place.

-Throughout the property they have paid attention to detail, from the alabaster in the sitting room through which the sun shines (above); to the carefully placed sculptures; and the circular, garden dance space.
+Throughout the property they have paid attention to detail, from the alabaster in the sitting room through which the sun shines (above); to the carefully placed sculptures; and the circular, garden dance space (below).

 Sculpture by Paco San Miguel pacosanmiguel.com